hadityakumar/dream-eleven/README.md

 # **Innovative Solution for Inter IIIT Tech Meet 13.0**

-### 🚀 Problem Statement - Inter IIIT Tech Meet 13.0
-This project was developed as part of the **Inter IIIT Tech Meet 13.0** to tackle a challenging problem: **Create an AI-powered solution to generate winning fantasy cricket teams on Dream11.** The objective was to predict player performance based on historical cricket data and contextual factors, ensuring the selection of an optimal team lineup for maximum points.
+This project was developed as a solution to a complex and competitive problem statement presented at **Inter IIIT Tech Meet 13.0**.
+The challenge involved creating a comprehensive system to **predict cricket player performances** and recommend **winning fantasy cricket teams** for Dream11.
+This solution had to consider a multitude of factors, including historical player data, match contexts, and team strategies, all while delivering reliable, real-time outputs.

+## **Problem Statement**

+The problem required:
+1. **Player Performance Prediction**: Develop a system to accurately predict cricket players' performances for upcoming matches based on historical data and contextual variables like venue, pitch, and weather conditions.
+2. **Fantasy Team Optimization**: Recommend the best possible team composition adhering to Dream11 constraints.
+3. **Data Challenges**: Handle edge cases such as retired players, future matches with unknown variables, and missing or incomplete data.

+We tackled this problem using a **full-stack solution** powered by **state-of-the-art machine learning** and robust web technologies.

 ---